Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

 Both of the above queries will produce identical GraphQL queries (below) but the latter apporach provides auto-completion and compile-time validation against the GraphQL schema.
 It will surface an error if requested fields don't exists, aren't the correct type or are deprecated.
-You also may have noticed that the latter approach resembles the pure GraphQL query structure, and this is intentional.
+You also may have noticed that the latter approach resembles the GraphQL query language structure, and this is intentional.
 The query is both much more legible and easier to write.

 ```graphql
 {